 Scalable is one of the major characteristics expected of any database by growing businesses.
 Amazon DynamoDB is a NoSQL database that supports key-value and document data models and scales to support petabytes of data and tens of millions of read and write requests per second.

-In this blog post, let’s build a new dashboard with sample data from an Amazon DynamoDB database and learn how to inspire insights into your business using Bold BI with a CData Cloud Hub connector connected through a MySQL endpoint.
+In this blog post, let’s build a new dashboard with sample data from an Amazon DynamoDB database and learn how to inspire insights into your business using Bold BI with a CData Connect Cloud connector connected through a MySQL endpoint.

 This dashboard focuses on tracking customer service team performance through the following metrics: